Can I Sue a Company That Has Been Dissolved?

 - Making distributions of any remaining assets to the shareholders or members

 The general rule used to be that when a company dissolves it no longer legally exists.
 That means you could no longer sue it, but over time at least two exceptions to this rule have evolved.

 Exception One: The Company Failed to Dissolve Properly

-The first exception is when a company fails to dissolve properly.
+The first exception is when a company fails to dissolve properly as part of the winding-up process.
 This is not that uncommon, particularly if the company:

 - Failed to follow legal advice

 - Needed a lawyer and chose not to use one